evmorov/rack-crud-example/README.md

 ## About

-This small web application is an example how to make a basic CRUD web app using only [Rack gem](https://github.com/rack/rack/).
-It can be useful if you're trying to understand what is Rack or you're going to implement your own Rack application (such as Rails or Sinatra).
+This small web application serves as an example of how to create a basic CRUD web app using only the [Rack gem](https://github.com/rack/rack/).
+It's particularly helpful if you're looking to understand Rack or if you intend to implement your own Rack application, like Rails or Sinatra.

-Actually, it implements only index, show, new, create but it's not difficult to add others.
+Currently, it implements only the index, show, new, and create functionalities, but adding others isn't challenging.

-What's inside:
+Features:

-- No middlewares
+- No middleware
-- View, Controller and Model are separate layers
+- Separate layers for View, Controller, and Model
-- No routes as a separate layer
+- No separate layer for routes
-- No database.
-CSV file is used to store data
+- No database: A CSV file stores the data
-- Unlimited space for improvements
+- Ample room for improvements
-- Keep in mind that code organization isn't good and there can be problems if you try to add more functionality
+- Note that the code organization is suboptimal, which may pose challenges when trying to incorporate additional features.

-You can look at the app in action [here](https://github.com/evmorov/rack-crud-example/blob/master/rack-crud-example.gif).
+You can see the app in action [here](https://github.com/evmorov/rack-crud-example/blob/master/rack-crud-example.gif).

 ## How to start